chaincrafter/case-log/README.md

 - Generate evidence reports with a case root hash
 - Export Markdown chronologies
 - Run a local multi-user SQLite web interface
+- Use a mobile-first web UI with compact bottom navigation
 - First-run web setup for the first organization and admin PIN
 - Manage multiple organizations
 - Assign each organization to a domain such as foster care, general chronology or vehicle chronology
 - Create multiple cases with separate entries
 - Create foster-care case profiles with child/case metadata
+- Quickly document common care events such as administered medication
 - Record structured foster-care event fields
+- Show recent case events as mobile-friendly cards
 - Track attachment metadata with SHA-256 hashes
 - Grant users organization and case roles
 - Maintain user profiles with avatar URLs, titles and badges